-The market for voice and multimedia network equipment is intensely competitive worldwide, but there are historical regional differences in services, regulations and business practices among sub-markets that can benefit individual vendors.
+The market for voice and multimedia network equipment remains competitive worldwide, but there are historical regional differences in services, regulations and business practices among sub-markets that can benefit individual vendors.
 Regardless of the region, the overall market is subject to rapid technological change, affected by new product introductions, changing customer demands, industry consolidation and other market activities of industry participants.
 To compete effectively, we must deliver innovative products that are easy to use and deploy, provide extremely high reliability and quality, scale easily and efficiently, interoperate with existing network infrastructures and multivendor solutions, provide effective network management, are accompanied by comprehensive customer support and professional services, provide a cost-effective and space-efficient solution for enterprises and service providers and meet price competition from low-cost equipment providers.
 We expect competition to persist and intensify in the future.
-Our primary sources of competition include vendors of networking and telecommunications equipment, such as Acme Packet, Inc. (whose proposed acquisition by Oracle Corporation was announced on February 4, 2013), Alcatel-Lucent, AudioCodes Ltd., Cisco Systems, Inc., Ericsson LM Telephone Company, GENBAND Inc., Huawei Technologies Co.
-Ltd., Metaswitch, NEC Corp. and Nokia Siemens Networks.
+Our primary sources of competition include vendors of networking and telecommunications equipment, such as AudioCodes Ltd., Cisco Systems, Inc., Ericsson LM Telephone Company, GENBAND Inc., Huawei Technologies Co.
+Ltd., Metaswitch and Oracle Corp. (who acquired Acme Packet, Inc. in 2013).